United States

 3. Personality: Gentle Rarity

-The Ojos Azules’s temperament has not been as extensively documented as that of breeds with large populations, but the consistent reports from breeders and owners describe a gentle, affectionate, social cat.
+The Ojos Azules’s temperament has not been as extensively documented as that of breeds with large populations, but consistent reports from breeders and owners describe a gentle, affectionate, social cat.

 Affectionate and Gentle